lizmat/raku-all-modules/jonathanstowe/XDG-BaseDirectory/README.md

 ## Licence

-Please see the LICENCE file in the distribution
+Please see the [LICENCE](LICENCE) file in the distribution

-(C) Jonathan Stowe 2015, 2016
+© Jonathan Stowe 2015, 2016